 Oh yeah.
 So excited.
 I’ve already placed my order for a bunch of different colors and cannot wait to start playing.
 It’s happening, baby.

 My invitations are handmade.
 Yup, I make all the invitations you guys order BY HAND.
+No automation or robotic involvement anywhere!
 Well, I have the inserts printed by a professional printer, but I make all the pockets and add the rhinestones and whatnot by hand.

 Recently I ordered some samples from some other invitation companies, just to see what my competition was doing.
-And they were very nice – I have no complaints really.
-They are not my style, But that’s why I created my own wedding invitation years ago in the first place.
-But the samples were fine.
+And they were very nice – I have no complaints.
+The samples were fine.
 Just – fine.
-Kinda blah, in my opinion.
+Nice.

 When planning your next event, I hope you will consider using my invitations.
 I really do believe that a beautiful handcrafted invite sets the tone for your wedding.
 Contact me for a free sample!

 Invitation wording.
 This phrase can make even the most calm and collected bride to be start to sweat.
 Well, this phrase and the words seating chart.
 Before we start the stress, let’s begin with some humor from one of my favorite cats:

 So let’s get down to wordifying your invitations, ok?
 Coming up with invitation wording can be tricky, because sometimes parents want their names on there, sometimes you are paying for the event yourself and want only you and your fiance’s names to appear.
 There isn’t really a “wrong” way to do it these days, unless you forget to include the following: